cgrudz/DataAssimilationBenchmarks.jl/README.md

 to be read by the parallel experiment driver within the `slurm_submit_scripts` directory.
 The paralell submit script should be run within the `slurm_submit_scripts` directory to specify the correct paths to the time series data, the experiment configuration data and to save to the correct output directory, specified by the method used.

+### Processing experiment outputs

+The `analysis` directory contains scripts for batch processing the outputs from experiments into time-averaged RMSE and spread and arranging these outputs in an array for plotting.
+This should be modified based on the local paths to stored data.
+This will try to load files based on parameter settings written in the name of the output .jld file and if this is not available, this will store `Inf` values in the place of missing data.

 ## To do